jzuhone/cluster_merger_catalog/source/description.rst

 The X-ray events files are standard events files which can be manipulated and analyzed with standard X-ray analysis tools, such as `ds9 <http://ds9.si.edu>`_, `CIAO <http://cxc.cfa.harvard.edu/ciao/>`_, and the `HEASOFT software suite <http://heasarc.nasa.gov/lheasoft/>`_.
 The events have been generated using the
-|photon_simulator|_ and have been convolved with the ACIS-I on-axis responses, assuming
+|photon_simulator|_ and have been convolved with the ACIS-I on-axis responses, assuming an exposure time of
-an exposure time of 50 ks.
-The pixel size corresponds to the width of the finest simulation cell size as before, assuming a redshift of z = 0.05 and the above cosmology.
+50 ks.
+The pixel size corresponds to the width of the finest simulation cell size, instead of the pixel scale of the detector.
 These files can be used to produce images and spectra.